flengyel/Zettel-Critique-Assistant-GPT/Zettel-template.md

 3. **Index Notes**: Serve as navigational tools within the Zettelkasten, marked by IDs starting with `0000.0000.0` and typically annotated with their title only.

+## More on customization

+_Enhance your Zettelkasten by tailoring this template to your needs.
+The list of title-only WikiLinks in the SEE ALSO section is just a starting point.
+Feel free to modify these links or hashtags to organize your notes better._

 ## Revised Zettel Construction Guidelines

 1. **ID and Title**: